oddbjornkvalsund/sunmscapi-build-helper/README.md

 # Prerequisites
 * The environment variable `JAVA_HOME` should point to the top-level directory of the JDK you want to build against.
-* Make sure you have a working Win32 build environment (e.g. [https://visualstudio.microsoft.com/downloads/](Build Tools for Visual Studio 2017)).
+* Make sure you have a working Win32 build environment (e.g. [Build Tools for Visual Studio 2017](https://visualstudio.microsoft.com/downloads/)).
-* Download the [http://hg.openjdk.java.net/jdk/jdk/file/tip/src/jdk.crypto.mscapi/windows/native/libsunmscapi/security.cpp](security.cpp) file from the `libsunmscapi` package of OpenJDK and put it in this repos root folder.
-Note that the version of this file should match the version of the JDK you want to work with, i.e. [http://hg.openjdk.java.net/jdk8u/jdk8u/tags](one of these) for a OpenJDK 1.8 update release.
+* Download the [security.cpp](http://hg.openjdk.java.net/jdk/jdk/file/tip/src/jdk.crypto.mscapi/windows/native/libsunmscapi/security.cpp) file from the `libsunmscapi` package of OpenJDK and put it in this repos root folder.
+Note that the version of this file should match the version of the JDK you want to work with, i.e. [one of these](http://hg.openjdk.java.net/jdk8u/jdk8u/tags) for a OpenJDK 1.8 update release.

 # Usage
 * To build, run `nmake`.